staeff/tp-bootstrap3/README.md

 ## News

+* pages viewable on github (http://staeff.github.io/tp-bootstrap3/)
-* Overwiew (like a sitemap) of bootstrap 3 documentation available at https://vision-index.codio.io/bootstrap3-docs-overview.html.
+* A gallery of the different themes provided by http://bootswatch.com/ available at https://vision-index.codio.io/bootswatch.html
 * Overview redone using Handlebarsjs for templating.
 More flexible to experiment with changes (e.g. collapsibles) https://vision-index.codio.io/overview.html
-* A gallery of the different themes provided by http://bootswatch.com/ available at https://vision-index.codio.io/bootswatch.html
+* Overwiew (like a sitemap) of bootstrap 3 documentation available at https://vision-index.codio.io/bootstrap3-docs-overview.html.

 ## Notes